ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 osc.connect(env).connect(audioContext.destination); // [!code ++]
 ```

-If you reload the page and trigger some oscillator you should ear the ramp applied to each triggered oscillators.
+If you reload the page and trigger some oscillator you should hear the ramp applied to each triggered oscillators.

 However, there is still an issue with our code.
 Indeed, our oscillators are started but they are never stopped which might lead to waste of resources if click a lot of time on the button.
 As we know the exact start and end time of our ramp, we can know explicitly control the oscillators so that they start at the beginning of the ramp and stop exactly when the ramp goes back to zero.